apache/submarine/website/docs/devDocs/README.md

 ### 2.1. submarine-client

 Provide the CLI interface for submarine user.
-(Currently only support YARN service)
+(Currently only support YARN service (deprecated))

 ### 2.2. submarine-cloud-v2